-- The school will ensure the Safeguarding and Child Protection Policy is available publicly on the school's website. - Where appropriate, staff will discuss any concerns about a child with the child's parents.
+• The school will ensure the Safeguarding and Child Protection Policy is available publicly on the school's website.

+• Where appropriate, staff will discuss any concerns about a child with the child's parents.
 The DSL/DDSL will normally do this in the event of a concern, suspicion or disclosure.
+In exceptional circumstances, other staff will only talk to parents about any such concerns

-In exceptional circumstances, other staff will only talk to parents about any such concerns following consultation with the DSL. - If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
+In exceptional circumstances, other statt will only talk to parents about any such concerns following consultation with the DSL.

+• If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
 In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved.